The British Club history and interesting facts. And then some more.

 In 2006 the Club faced stiff increased competition from bars, restaurants and health clubs and repositioned itself as “an International Club for Family and Friends”.
 As part of this effort, but amidst much controversy, the locations of the Churchill Bar and the restaurant were swapped in 2007 to give children back-lawn access, the latter rebranded as The Verandah.
 In 2008 an All-Weather Sports Court was added to the back-lawn.

-By 2010 expatriates coming to Thailand were now on shorter contracts than in the past … the Club needed to change to stay relevant … thus we launched an Annual Membership scheme enabling those on short term appointments to join the Club.
-This was an amazing success, bringing new life and energy to the Club and the opportunity to relaunch itself as “the social, sports and cultural centre for the English-speaking community in Bangkok”, emphasising what differentiates us from all the competition with our membership, our range of facilities, our associated and community groups, our traditions and our history.
+As we approached the end of the first decade of the 21st Century, membership was starting to decline once again.
+Expatriates coming to Thailand were no longer executives on huge salary packages which included a Club membership but were here on one- or two-years contracts, often working in education or on a consultancy basis … the Club needed to change to stay relevant.
+Thus in 2010 we launched an Annual Membership scheme enabling both those on short term appointments to join the Club and those on lower salaries to “join over six years”.
+Annual Membership was an amazing success, bringing new life and energy to the Club and to date almost 15% of our Club membership are Annual Members.
+With this surge of ‘new life’ came the opportunity to re-evaluate where we are in the “market-place” so in celebration of its Ninth Cycle of Existence (108 years) in 2011, the Club relaunched itself as “the social, sports and cultural centre for the English-speaking community in Bangkok”, emphasising what differentiates us from all the competition with our membership, our range of facilities, our associated and community groups, our traditions and our history.

 Conservative plans in 2014 to renovate the rest of the poolside began to court controversy within the Club and the next couple of years saw little improvement in facilities.
 After a dramatic AGM in 2016, new blood brought in different ideas.
-The Wordsworth Lounge and 1910 Balcony Bar were turned into a ‘Sports Bar’, and plans were set forth to invest in a brand new look for the whole of the Poolside.
-In January 2017, members approved the first phase … the Silom Wing: plans include two glass-backed squash courts, an air-conditioned family room with crèche, replacing the Silom Sala with modern ‘sail shades’ and a complete renewal of the Children’s swimming pool and play ground.
-The work is due to complete by summer 2018.
+The Wordsworth Lounge and 1910 Balcony Bar were turned into a ‘Sports Bar’, and plans were set forth to invest in a brand-new look for the whole of the Poolside.
+In January 2017, members approved The Silom Wing …